Michael O'Mahony, Ph.D.

 In early 2017, he left the university to establish the Davis Sensory Institute, an independent research institute, in collaboration with Dr. Rie Ishii.
 His main interest is to develop broader industrial applications of traditional as well as more advanced experimental procedures to help businesses extract more reliable information from both sensory and consumer testing.

-Professor O’Mahony also continues teaching courses and seminars in both industrial and academic settings.
+Prof. O’Mahony also continues teaching courses and seminars in both industrial and academic settings.